Frequently Asked Questions

-Yes, Shepherd Center staff will electronically send you Informed Consent Forms (ICF) via DocuSign.
+Yes, Shepherd Center staff will electronically send you Informed Consent Forms (ICF) via a form online.
 The consent forms detail the research project, your rights as a participant, how to withdraw from the study and relevant contact information.

 Will I need to sign a Non-Disclosure Agreement (NDA) if I’m selected for a research study?

-Yes.
-As AURC members will typically be reviewing Microsoft products that are not yet available on the market, you will have to sign an NDA.
-Shepherd Center staff will electronically send an NDA to you via DocuSign ahead of any research study you are selected for.
+Yes, maybe.
+As AURC members, you will typically be reviewing Microsoft products that are not yet available on the market, and as such you may have to sign an NDA.
+Shepherd Center staff will electronically send an NDA to you ahead of any research study you are selected for.

 Microsoft is located in Seattle, WA.
 What if I don’t live there?

 You don’t need to live anywhere near Seattle to take part in a research study.
-AURC members are located all over the United States and the world.
+AURC members are located all over the United States.
 We’ll be using technologies like Skype, remote desktop/laptop monitoring, surveys and the old-fashioned telephone so that AURC members can provide feedback to Microsoft product teams.